cerner/terra-dev-site/docs/TerraDevSiteUpgradeGuide-v0.5.0.md

 ## Terra Dev Site Config
 We're preparing to generate more code on launch of terra-dev-site instead of generating it client side.
 For the first step we're requiring that the `site.config.js` file be placed inside a `dev-site-config` folder for better organization as well as a location to place generated items.

+The placeholder image and logo image are now defaulted to the terra image.